Environment Variables

 Braintrust Integration

-Section titled “Braintrust Integration”Everruns supports sending LLM generation events to Braintrust for observability, evaluation, and logging.
+Section titled “Braintrust Integration”Everruns supports sending turn, reasoning, tool, and session lifecycle events to Braintrust for observability, evaluation, and logging.

 For setup instructions and configuration details, see the Braintrust Integration Guide.